 Yellow fever: a test and vaccination against yellow fever is mandatory for foreigners who desire to visit Malaysia.

 Malaria prophylaxis: a test and vaccination against malaria prophylaxis is especially recommended for all who desire to visit the rural areas of Malay Borneo (Sabah and Sarawak provinces) and in the underdeveloped areas of peninsular Malaysia.
 In contrast, there is no risk of malaria in coastal and urban areas of Malaysia.

 Furthermore, upon possessing the Malaysia visa, it is important to take some other special precautions while traveling around the country to avoid possible health complications.
 This includes precautionary steps such as: always drink bottled water, avoid ice in drinks, eat fruit that has been previously peeled or cooked, avoid raw or undercooked meat and fish, etc.

 In conclusion, Malaysia is currently one of the countries in Southeast Asia that attracts a lot of tourists each year.
 Indeed, this country has many famous tourist sites as well on its peninsular territory as in its eastern part, on the island of Borneo.
 During your stay in Malaysia, you will have the opportunity to discover many of them by exploring the country.
 The most popular include the Petronas Towers in Kuala Lumpur, the Perhentian Islands off the Malay Peninsula and the Gungung Mulu National Park in East Malaysia.

 Today, if you desire to visit the country legally, a Malaysia visa is required.
-Furthermore, successful application and possession of the Malaysia visa is linked to compliance with the rues highlighted above.
-Beside these rules, there are other requirements which must be fulfilled and for this, you can get More details on Malaysia Visa Blog.
+Furthermore, successful application and possession of the Malaysia visa is linked to compliance with the rules highlighted above.
+Beside these rules, there are other requirements that must be fulfilled and for this, you can get More details on Malaysia Visa Blog.